 Trapp & Holbrook residential access will remain open from McKenzie Street and Begbie Street.
 Pedestrian and wheelchair access will also remain open.
 Deliveries and pickups will continue to be coordinated through Site Superintendent, Matt Mikus: 604 841 9584, firstname.lastname@example.org.
 There will be traffic controllers and appropriate signage advising drivers and pedestrians of traffic flow along the frontage road.

-During construction we will make every effort to minimize the inconvenience to residents; however, with work with of this nature, some inconvenience will be unavoidable and we ask for your patience and cooperation during construction.
+During construction we will make every effort to minimize the inconvenience to residents and businesses; however, with work with of this nature, some inconvenience will be unavoidable and we ask for your patience and cooperation during construction.

 Fourth Street Stairwell

-The temporary staircase along the west side of the Fourth Street ramp is currently underway and is scheduled to open before the end of March 2017.
+The temporary staircase along the west side of the Fourth Street ramp is open.
 A permanent staircase is proposed for the east side of the Fourth Street ramp and is anticipated to be completed in July 2017.